Ladies' College, Colombo

-Ladies' College is a private girls' school in Cinnamon Gardens, Colombo, Sri Lanka, founded on behalf of the Church Missionary Society by Lilian Nixon in 1900.
+Ladies' College is a private girls' school in Cinnamon Gardens, Colombo, Sri Lanka, founded on behalf of the Church Missionary Society (CMS) by Lilian Nixon in 1900.
 The school is managed by the Anglican Church of Ceylon, and falls under the Diocese of Colombo.

 History

-The college was founded by Lilian Nixon in 1900 on behalf of the Church Missionary Society (C.M.S).
+The college was founded by Lilian Nixon in 1900 on behalf of the CMS.
 Nixon was a 26year old Irish woman and Old Girl of Victoria College, Belfast, and Cheltenham Ladies' College.
 She graduated with honours in modern literature from the Royal University of Ireland and later studied at Highbury Secondary Training College and the Froebel Institute, London.
 She was a firm believer in the importance of education for women and, aided by her colleague Elizabeth Whitney, founded the college in a large bungalow in Union Place, Slave Island, Colombo, with two students enrolled.
 In 1914 Nixon resigned due to ill health and the college was registered as a Grant in Aid school.

 She was succeeded as principal by Gwen Opie, who began new buildings for the school.
 Opie died in 1944 and was buried in General Cemetery Kanatte.
 Rita Opie took over as acting principal.
-In 1945, there was a push towards abolition of tuition fees in state aided denominational schools.
+In 1945, there was a push towards abolition of tuition fees in state-aided denominational schools.
 Facilities in terms of teachers and equipment would henceforth be determined by the state, which would bear the cost of the running of the school.
 In 1946, Mabel E. Simon was appointed principal.
 Simon pushed to set up pre-vocational guidance services that would lead onto vocational guidance to help students find new careers.

 On the retirement of Simon, Olive Hitchcock was appointed acting principal in 1964 and she in turn was succeeded by Sirancee Gunawardena in 1968.
 The decade following her appointment saw a policy of increasing state control.
 Eight years later, a liberalised economy began to encourage private enterprise.
 Whilst the need for English was downgraded in state schools, Ladies College continued to view English as a modern living language.
-English, therefore, remained the medium of communication in the school.
+English, therefore, remained the medium of instruction in the school.

 "The most important fund raising project was in 1975 when the OGA collected money to establish the Department of Vocational Studies.
 This was to serve both the school and the community.
 It arose out of a need to cater to students who did not wish to continue at the universities.
 It also catered to a need in the wider community and society at large – equipping young people with the necessary skills to function effectively in their workplaces."